Research Portal2019 Resource Allocations Competition Results

 – Scaling for Compute Requests

-Canada’s national advanced research computing (ARC) platform is delivered through the partnership of Compute Canada, regional organizations (WestGrid, Compute Ontario, Calcul Québec and ACENET) and institutions across Canada.
-Providing researchers with access to the infrastructure and expertise they need to accomplish globally competitive, data-driven, transformative research, it serves the needs of more than 11,000 researchers, including over 3,900 faculty based at Canadian institutions as of January 1, 2018.
+Canada’s national advanced research computing (ARC) platform is delivered through the Compute Canada Federation (CCF), which is a partnership of Compute Canada, regional organizations (WestGrid, Compute Ontario, Calcul Québec and ACENET) and institutions across Canada.
+Providing researchers with access to the infrastructure and expertise they need to accomplish globally competitive, data-driven, transformative research, it serves the needs of nearly 14,000 researchers, including over 4,100 faculty based at Canadian institutions as of January 1, 2019.

-Recent investments have enabled a renewal of Canada’s national ARC platform — the incorporation of the new Stage 1 systems, Cedar (SFU), Graham (Waterloo), and Niagara (Toronto), yielded approximately 60PB of new raw storage capacity and 133,552 core years.
+Recent investments have enabled a renewal of Canada’s national ARC platform — the incorporation of the new systems, Cedar (Simon Fraser University), Graham (Waterloo University), Niagara (University of Toronto), and Béluga (Calcul Québec) yielded over 90PB of new online storage capacity and approximately 170,300 core years.

-However, the dual challenge of the retirement of legacy systems and an ongoing growth in researcher demand for resources meant that demand continued to outstrip supply.
-The 2018 RAC competition received the highest number of applications in its history with 469 projects applying for an allocation — an increase of 15% over requests made in 2017.
-Unfortunately, due to the challenges discussed above, this year’s RAC was only able to award 55.1% of the total compute requested, 73% of the total storage requested, and 20.5% of the total GPUs requested.
+However, the dual challenge of the retirement of legacy systems and ongoing growth in researcher demand for resources means that demand continues to outstrip supply.
+The 2019 RAC competition received the highest number of applications in its history with 507 projects applying for an allocation — 8.1% more applications than 2018.
+Due to the challenges discussed above, unfortunately, this year’s RAC was only able to award 40% of the total compute requested, 75% of the total storage requested, and 20% of the total GPUs requested.
+It is important to note that virtual CPUs and cloud allocations are included in the total compute allocation and that this year’s RAC was able to allocate 95% of the total virtual CPUs requested.

-In general, 80% of resources are reserved for the Resource Allocation Competitions (RAC), leaving 20% for use via the Rapid Access Service (RAS).
-Those with RAC awards will have a higher priority on the clusters; however, all users have access to modest quantities of compute, storage and cloud resources via RAS as soon as they have a Compute Canada account.
+While 80% of the resources available through the CCF are allocated through the Resource Allocation Competition (RAC), the CCF reserves 20% for researchers to use through the Rapid Access Service (RAS) and all users have access to these modest quantities of compute, storage and cloud resources as soon as they have a Compute Canada account.

 If you have questions about the terminology used in this page, please consult the Technical Glossary.